-*** Please note, this event will not be recorded. ***
+*** Please note, this event was in 2020 and was not recorded. ***

 Through diary entries and private correspondence, voice recordings, personal belongings, and rare photos, take an exclusive and intimate look at the life and legacy of the First Lady of Reiki.